Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The combo can be done through a perfect combo dance against the Mega Spider.
 The same applies with !-Count.

 **Damage**\
-You can maybe accidentally expose yourself to get hit by the Skeletons while trying to hit Lock, but that's about it.
+You can maybe accidentally expose yourself to get hit by the Skeletons or Lock himself, but before the boss fight that's about it.

-Only real danger to get hit is in the boss fight.
-Refer to **Arachnophobia** for more about it.
+As for the boss, try to play it safe and take whatever opportunity you can get to hit its weakspot.
+Refer to <code>Arachnophobia<\code> for more details.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248681.png">